What is Pelvic girdle pain (PGP) and PRGP?

 You can take some measures to lessen the pain yourself, too – keeping your knees together when getting up and down (in a chair or in bed), for example, and sleeping with a pillow placed between your knees.

-If you want to talk to someone about symphysis pubis dysfunction and get some advice or support, contact the The Pelvic Partnership
+If you want to talk to someone about Pelvic girdle pain (PGP) and get some advice or support, contact the The Pelvic Partnership.

 - Be active but at the same time don't push yourself too hard that it causes more pain.